-- 5 Proven Ways to Improve Skills - How to Aim a Slingshot
+• How to Aim a Slingshot

-Talk to girls and their caregivers about disabilities.
-See Move United for more about equipment and adaptations.
+Talk to Girl Scouts and their caregivers about disabilities.

 Verify instructor knowledge and experience.
 Because slingshots are intended to serve as a progression step for target sports, one adult needs to be a certified USA Archery instructor or have equivalent certification or documented experience according to your council guidelines.
-Ensure that there is a ratio of one instructor for every ten girls for Juniors and older.
-For Daisies and Brownies, please have one instructor for five girls.
+Ensure that there is a ratio of one instructor for every ten Girl Scouts for Juniors and older.
+For Daisies and Brownies, please have one instructor for five Girl Scouts.